• Skip to primary navigation

 What's the best beef for beef Bourguignon?

-The best choice for slow-cooked stews should always be a cut with lots of connective tissue and some fat, like brisket, chuck, shin, or cheeks.
-Lean beef doesn’t work very well with this dish as it will get tough and dry when cooked slow.
+The best choice for slow-cooked stews should always be cut with lots of connective tissue and some fat, like brisket, chuck, shin, or cheeks.
+Lean beef doesn’t work very well with this dish as it will get tough and dry when cooked slowly.

 Can I freeze Beef Bourguignon?